marouenes/imdb-rating-classifier/README.md

 ## CI/CD

-The application is automatically tested, packaged and deployed to PyPI, It is also automatically tested and built using tox as an environment orchestrator and GitHub Actions.
+The application is automatically packaged and distributed to PyPI, It is also automatically tested using tox as an environment orchestrator and GitHub Actions.

+## TODO

+- [ ] Add more tests
+- [ ] Add more validation rules
+- [ ] Add more documentation
+- [ ] Add more features
+- [ ] Publish the package on PyPI

 ## License

-MIT
+MIT License

 ## Author